iVantage/generator-ivh-react-component/README.md

 A minimal yet featureful boilerplate for building React components.

 - Bundling with webpack
-- Testing with karma, mocha, chai, and enzyme
+- Testing with Jest and Enzyme
-- Code coverage with istanbul
+- Test coverage a la Jest
 - ES6 transpilation with iVantage presets

 ## Packages Explained